spaceacreSA/floorplan-generator/readme.txt

  == Description ==

-The Floorplan Generator is an easy-to-use plugin for WordPress that allows administrators to add a main floorplan image along with pictures of individual rooms.
+The Floorplan is an easy-to-use plugin for WordPress that allows administrators to add a main floorplan image along with pictures of individual rooms.
 When added to your WordPress site it will appear to your users as an interactive floorplan wherein they can click on rooms to see larger pictures.

 = Youtube instruction =
 http://www.youtube.com/watch?v=h5QoT9D-EjI

  == Installation ==

-1. Download 'floorplan-generator'.
+1. Download 'floorplan'.
-2. Upload the 'floorplan-generator' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'floorplan' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate 'floorplan-generator' from your Plugins page.
+3. Activate 'floorplan' from your Plugins page.
 4. Use the tab 'Floorplans' in the admin to create you first Floorplan!

 == Frequently Asked Questions ==